supercontainers/compspec-go/docs/design.md

 ```

 For the above, right now I am implementing extractors generally, or "wild-westy" in the sense that the namespace is oriented toward the extractor name and sections it owns (e.g., no community namespaces like archspec, spack, opencontainers, etc).
 This is subject to change depending on the design the working group decides on.

-### Convert

-> The "create" command

-A **converter** is a plugin that knows how to take extracted data and turn it into something else.
-For example:

-1. We can extract metadata about nodes and convert to Json Graph format to describe a cluster.
-2. We can extract metadata about an application and create a compatibility specification.

-You interact with converters via the "create" command.

-#### Create

-A creator is a plugin that is responsible for creating an artifact that includes some extracted metadata.
-The creator is agnostic to what it it being asked to generate in the sense that it just needs a mapping.
-The mapping will be from the extractor namespace to the compatibility artifact namespace.
-For our first prototype, this just means asking for particular extractor attributes to map to a set of annotations that we want to dump into json.
-To start there should only be one creator plugin needed, however if there are different structures of artifacts needed, I could imagine more.
-An example creation specification for a prototype experiment where we care about architecture, MPI, and GPU is provided in [examples](examples).

 ## Overview